 The Project Prom Gown Giveaway offers a selection of free, new and gently used, currently styled gowns and accessories to qualifying young people.
 Since 2003, thousands of young adults have made their selections from innumerable donated items.
 The Project Prom Shop, located on the upper level of Century III Mall in West Mifflin, is equipped with dressing rooms and is staffed with volunteers serving as personal stylists for the Gown Giveaway held several days in early spring.

 When the Gown Giveaway is completed, formal wear is made available for public sale to raise funds to purchase tuxedo rental gift certificates and to purchase gowns in needed sizes.

-New in 2012, Project Prom for Gentlemen treats guests to a catered formal meal where they brush up on their table manners under the instruction of a certified etiquette coach.
+Originated in 2012, Project Prom for Gentlemen treats guests to a catered formal meal where they brush up on their table manners under the instruction of a certified etiquette coach.
 Men from the community volunteer to be mentors for the evening.
-They remind the teens, through skits and discussions, how to treat their dates with dignity and respect.
+They remind the teens, through skits and discussions, how to treat their dates and themselves with dignity and respect.
 Guests are fitted for tuxedos and given a voucher for a free tuxedo rental.
 They also learn how to tie a variety of tie knots including bowties.